 Mountain, Delta Access, Delta Recreation, Dublin Hills Open Space, Duarte Canyon, North Richmond Wetlands, Pittsburg-Antioch Shoreline, Point Edith Wetlands and Point Molate, and (additions to 2007 Draft map): Altamont/Tesla, Byron Vernal pools, Concord Naval Weapons Station, Doolan Canyon, Deer Valley, Oakland Shoreline, Rancho Pinole.

-At its November 6, 2007 public hearing, the Board of Directors adopted these map additions, and the District will began working on updating the written policy portion of the Master Plan in 2010.
+At its November 6, 2007, public hearing, the Board of Directors adopted these map additions, and the District began working on updating the written policy portion of the Master Plan in 2010.
 Once completed, the new Master will provide the policies and guidelines to achieve the highest standards in resource conservation, management, interpretation, public access and recreation.